mathesar-foundation/mathesar-wiki/team/worklogs/dom.md

 ## Active

-- Review #2993
 - Try doing querydown in lispy syntax for discussion with Sean
+- Finish backend fixes project's timeline

 ## Backlog

 - Do #2304 (compose order directives)
 - Do #2346 (improve column type inference)
-- Schedule qualitative interviews
 - Submit PR with test case for long identifiers in preexisting database
 - Process selected TODO comments into issues #2181